mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 - The Kubelet's configuration should be, at least initially, organized in the cluster as a structured monolith.
     + *Structured*, so that it is readable.
     + *Monolithic*, to provide atomicity over the entire configuration object.
+        * This likely means that the Kubelet configuration will be stored as a string blob (JSON or YAML) in the value associated with a given key on a `ConfigMap`.
         * If leaky boundaries occur between the substructures, we don't want the problem of coordinating non-atomic updates across separately-referenced substructures.
         * If, in the future, the ability to independently orchestrate the substructures of the configuration is desired, we can move down that road.
-But today this is probably overkill, because most cluster configuration is eventually homogeneous.
-Even in a non-homogeneously configured cluster, we would have to carefully consider the downside of losing atomicity on the config object against the upside of more flexibility for splitting up configuration responsibility.
+But today this is probably overkill, because most K8s cluster configuration is eventually homogeneous anyway.
+Even in a non-homogeneously configured cluster, we would have to carefully consider the downside of losing atomicity on the config object against the upside of more flexibility for splitting up configuration responsibility and e.g. being able to roll out changes to separate subcomponents at different rates.

 ### Referencing Configuration

-e.g. how do you tell the kubelet what to use?
+How do you tell the kubelet what to use?
-- cluster-level - give the configmap name or use an object ref
-- on-disk - specify a path

-    This likely means that the Kubelet configuration will be atomic in the form of a string blob (JSON or YAML) stored in the value associated with one of a `ConfigMap`'s keys.
+- On disk: The configuration should be specified via a path passed to a command-line flag.
+- Cluster level object: The `ConfigMap` containing the desired configuration should be specified via the `Node` object corresponding to the Kubelet.

 ### Orchestration of configuration